Manux123/FNF-Cool-Engine/README.md

 ADDITIONS IN 0.3.5

+- Support Mods
+- Eliminated luazzz
+- VS Online startCountDown lol
 - Functions Switch Characters!
 - More Fixed Bugs
 - New Notes in Txt
 - New Splashes in Txt
 - Best ubication in the folders
+- Controls in the menu of pause

 ----------------------------------------------
 Thanks for checking out our Engine!
 Do you have any question?
 Go to the [discussions](https://github.com/Manux123/FNF-Cool-Engine/discussions) tab!